zwbetz-gh/lil-boot-hugo-theme/README.md

 ## Minimum Hugo version

-Hugo version `0.54.0` or higher is required.
+Hugo extended version `0.54.0` or higher is required.
 View the [Hugo releases](https://github.com/gohugoio/hugo/releases) and download the binary for your OS.

 ## Installation